 At first the dynamics seems arbitrary.
 Why should the different universes have the properties they do?
 Why, for example, should a universe with greater mass density only have a big crunch?
 And why with lesser mass density, will the expansion continue indefinitely?
 We can makes some sense of this with an analogy from Newtonian theory.

 There is a reason Newtonian theory can tell us something.
 Recall that general relativity turns back into Newtonian theory as long as we consider ordinary conditions: nothing moves quickly, there are no strong gravitational fields and--most important here--we consider small distances, not cosmic distances.

-So it turns out that a tiny chunk of the cosmic fluid of a Friedmann-Robertson-Walker spacetime is governed by Newtonian principles.
+So it turns out that a tiny chunk of the cosmic fluid of a Friedmann-Lemaitre-Robertson-Walker spacetime is governed by Newtonian principles.
 The easiest way to see those principles in action is to consider a closely analogous system in Newtonian theory.

 Imagine that we have a bomb in space that explodes.
 It will spread debris into space.
 Each fragment in the debris will attract all the others according to Newton's inverse square law of gravity.
 The ultimate fate of the debris cloud depends on the balancing of the initial magnitude of the explosion with the strength of the gravitational attraction within the debris cloud.

 If there is a greater amount of matter in the original lump, the explosion will produce a denser cloud of debris.
 Its internal forces of gravitational attraction will be strong enough to slow and halt the initial outward motion of the explosion and draw the fragments back together, bringing about a collapse.
 It corresponds to the dynamics of cosmology I; there is a big bang and a big crunch.